AlikanakelaKarwowski/ML-Project2/Report.md

 ### Group 2

 ---

 - [Abstract](#abstract)
 - [Introduction](#introduction)
 - [Statistical Summary](#statistical-summary)
 - [Summary of Classification Results](#summary-of-classification-results)
 - [Conclusion](#conclusion)

 ---

 # Abstract

 We are trying to predict the grade of a house based on a couple key features of the house like, Price, Sq.
 Footage, Numbers of Bedrooms and Bathrooms, and more.

-We used a housing market data set for Kings County Washingtion.
-There are over 21,000 entries but we have limited it to around 20,000 since we aren't calculating models for entries above a grade 10, or below a grade 6 since the number of entries for those classifications are less than 5% of the entire dataset but can change our accuracy by upto 10%.
+We used a housing market data set for Kings County Washington.
+There are over 21,000 entries but we have limited it to around 20,000 since we aren't calculating models for entries above a grade 10, or below a grade 6 since the number of entries for those classifications are less than 5% of the entire dataset but can change our accuracy by up to 10%.
 The features we decided upon using in our models were:

 `Bedrooms, Bathrooms, Price, Sq Footage of the House, Sq Footage of the property, Year Built, Number of Floors, and Sq.
 Footage of the Basement`

 We used a grand total of 6 different learning models:

-`Logistic Regression, K Nearest Neighbors, Linear SVC, Polynomial SVC, RBF SVC, and a Linear Kernel version of SVC`
+`Logistic Regression, K Nearest Neighbors, Linear SVC, Polynomial SVC, RBF SVC, and a Linear Kernel version of SVC with a Gaussian Distribution`

 The outcome of all the learning models was around 65% accuracy, which is actually fairly good considering both the size of the dataset and the number of classes we have to go off of is so large.